peizhiliu168/alt-tabs/readme.md

 - Alt+Q (with tabs window open) - select the current highlighted tab
 - Alt+W (with tabs window open) - highlight the next tab to the right
 - Alt+Shift+W (with tabs window open) - highlight the next tab to the left
-- Left and right arrow keys - move highlight to the right or left tabs
+- Left and right arrow keys - move the highlight to the right or left tabs
 - Escape (with tabs window open) - exit the tabs window
 - Mouse click
-  - click on any tab to select it
+  - Click on any tab to select it
-  - click outside the tabs to exit the tabs window
+  - Click outside the tabs to exit the tabs window

 # Note
 - Please restart your browser to enable this extension